clumsyCoder00/whole-house-audio/Shairport-sync/notes.md

   --with-convolution # don't need this, using LADSPA

-  --with -stdout # not using this
+  --with -stdout # need this